 CAN DO Community Park.
 Led $1.5 million redevelopment of a vacant lot into a new 1/2-acre civic space for community gathering and special events.

 Hayden Family Center for the Arts.
-Led $2.5 million rehabilitation of historic (ca. 1909) bank for adaptive reuse as a new 12,000 SF community multicultural art center.
+Led $2.5 million rehabilitation of a vacant and historic (ca. 1909) bank for adaptive reuse as a new 12,000 SF community multicultural art center.

 Penn State Hazleton LaunchBox.
-Led $1 million rehabilitation of blighted 5,000 sq. ft. building for reuse as a new business incubator and co-working space.
+Led $1 million rehabilitation of a vacant building for reuse as a business incubator and a five-year strategic plan for the Hazleton Innovation Collaborative (THInC).

 Facade Rehabilitation Program.
 Administered $160K in grant funding to support the renovation of 20 properties, leveraging more than $500K of private investment.